sourproton/tunnell.nvim/README.md

 ![tunnelldemo](demo/tunnelldemo.gif)

-- `:TunnellCell` to tunnell the cell where the cursor is in normal mode.
-Note that the cursor doesn't need to be on the header of the cell, but anywhere inside it
+- `:TunnellCell` to tunnell the cell where the cursor is.
+Note that the cursor doesn't need to be on the cell's header, but anywhere in it
-- Navigate to the next or previous cell with `n` and `N`
-- `:'<,'>TunnellSelection` to tunnell the active selection in visual mode
+- `:'<,'>TunnellRange` to tunnell the active selection, or any other range of lines with `:startline,endlineTunnellRange`
-- `:TunnellConfig` to change the default cell header (`# %%`) or the default target (`{right-of}`)
+- `:TunnellConfig` to change the default cell header (`# %%`) or the default target (`{right-of}`) of the current buffer

 ## Installation